cpinitiative/usaco-guide/content/2_General/8_Proposing.md

 author: Benjamin Qi
 ---

-Anyone (?) can propose problems for monthly contests (email your proposal to Dr. Dean).
+Anyone can propose problems for monthly contests (email your proposal to Professor Dean).

 <!-- END DESCRIPTION -->